lebaruch/Courses/README.md

+# General Information

-Courses that I have made in Data Science field, separated by schools
+These projects refer to the courses that I have made in Data Science.

 All files are working and some of them requires special tips that are in their READMEs